A Shell-to-Shell Cohesive Line Element for Efficient Modeling of Interfacial Cracking in Overmolded Stiffened Panels: Conclusions

 \section{Conclusions}

-A novel structural cohesive element is proposed for the efficient modeling of debonding in composite panels with overmolded stiffeners.
-The formulation is based on three-node triangular Kirchhoff–Love shell elements for both the panels and the stiffeners, complemented by the Free Formulation (FF) membrane to enhance the in-plane bending response.
-The proposed cohesive element is conforming with orthogonal T-jointed shell elements.
-An appropriate definition of the displacement jumps, consistent with shell kinematics, enables a straightforward formulation while allowing the transmission of both cohesive forces and cohesive moments.
+A novel structural cohesive element is proposed for the efficient modeling of debonding in composite panels with overmolded stiffeners. {Three-node higher-order hybrid/mixed shell elements based on the Kirchhoff hypothesis are used to model the panels and the stiffeners.
+The in-plane bending response of the element is enhanced by the Free Formulation (FF).
+The proposed cohesive element connects to T-jointed orthogonal shells.
+An appropriate definition of the displacement jump, consistent with shell kinematics, enables to compute the jump vector at any point over the cohesive surface from the shell displacement approximations evaluated at the element edges.
+The higher-order weakly continuous fields adopted for the evaluation of the jump vector enable reliable debonding analyses using relatively coarse meshes.
+The framework is suitable for analyzing debonding in skin–stiffener structures where non-constant damage through the stiffener thickness is expected.}

-The model is validated against mode I, mode II, and mixed-mode benchmark problems.
-The results show that the structural models based on the FF membrane delivered superior performance compared to those employing the Constant Strain Triangle (CST) formulation in most cases.
+The model is verified for mode I, mode II, and mixed-mode benchmark problems.
+The results show that the structural cohesive models based on the FF membrane delivered superior performance compared to those employing the Constant Strain Triangle (CST) membrane in most cases.
 A panel–stiffener debonding problem designed to promote stable crack propagation is also analyzed using both standard 3D cohesive elements and the proposed structural cohesive element with the FF membrane.
-The results demonstrate that the proposed models can employ coarser meshes than the standard cohesive element models, achieving more than a 95\% reduction in CPU time, while maintaining comparable accuracy.
-Consequently, the proposed cohesive element, based on three-node, 18-DoF triangular shell elements, enables efficient analysis of stiffener debonding in laminated panels with complex overmolded stiffener grids.
-It is further envisioned that the model can be coupled with the cohesive element proposed in \cite{Aietal2025} to simulate both ply delamination and panel–stiffener debonding in progressive failure analyses of composite structures.
+The results demonstrate that the proposed models can employ coarser meshes than the standard cohesive models, achieving more than a 95\% reduction in CPU time, while maintaining comparable accuracy.
+Consequently, the proposed element enables efficient analysis of stiffener debonding in laminated panels with complex overmolded stiffener grids. {The model can be coupled in future studies with the cohesive element in \cite{Aietal2025} to simulate both delamination and panel–stiffener debonding in progressive failure analyses.
+It is also applicable to skin–stiffener debonding in overmolded panels with thickness-dependent interface properties, a feature of significant interest in thermoplastic applications.}